sukhik/mood/posts/sixthpost.md

 5. You got SCLUB in the evening and train from 7-9.

-6. Return to moodboards, return to the 2yr, you had additional stuff to put down...make a more organized post.
-More organized than this lol, than by tags.
+6. Return to moodboards, return to the 2yr, you had so much more, pressing stuff to write.

 Ok Sukhi, nice notes to self.